 Click here to view: Thor Heyerdahl, on Ocean Pollution, 1970

-Here are some addition photos of Ra II sent to us by Jim Webster.
+Here are some addition photographs of Ra II sent to us by Jim Webster.
 You can click on the thumbnail images below to see a larger image with captions.

 Presentation by William Burton at the 50th Anniversary of Ra II Expedition landing in the Careenage, Bridgetown held on 12th July 2020, arranged by the Barbados Museum and Historical Society in conjunction with the Kon-Tiki Museum in Norway.